ethanporcaro/tracking-toolkit/DEVELOPMENT.md

 ## Release

-Before packaging or running from source, execute these commands to fetch dependencies:
+Before running from source, execute these commands to fetch dependencies:

-`pip wheel pyopenxr -w ./wheels`
+`pip download --only-binary :all: --dest ./wheels --no-deps -r requirements.txt`

 This is to comply with the [Python Wheels rules](https://docs.blender.org/manual/en/latest/advanced/extensions/python_wheels.html) for the [Blender Extensions](https://extensions.blender.org/) platform.